 Read More

-Help with Communion at our worship services, connecting people to each other and to God.
+Serve Communion at our worship services, connecting people to each other and to God.
 Time commitment is approximately 1-2 hours a month for a year, and training is provided.

 Read More

 Help people come to God by providing an environment where they are welcomed and can be in a state of worship.
 Visually enhances the worship message and immerses the congregation in surroundings that leads us closer to understanding the Gospel’s impact.
 Duties include design brainstorming and planning, set up, and decoration.
 Time commitment is several hours (less if there is more help) 2-3 times a year, for one year.
-No prior experience needed.
+No prior experience needed

 GREETERS